octos4murai/personal-site/posts/2017/coercion-in-javascript.md

 var c = true && b;  // c is assigned the value 15
 ```

-To support this, Javascript relies on coercion, which means implicitly converting a variable's type to another.
+To support this, JavaScript relies on coercion, which means implicitly converting a variable's type to another.
 For the unaware, coercion can cause some seemingly strange behaviour.
 In the highlighted line of the snippet above for instance, variable c is assigned the numeric value *15* because the operator *&&* causes *b* to be evaluated to *true* (i.e. var *c* = *true* && *true*) --- but then assigns the real value (before coercion) of the last operand to c.

-Because Javascript syntax is so close to that of Java (and C#, etc.), Javascript developers coming from these languages are sometimes deceived into thinking the equality operator *==* in Javascript is the same as that in Java.
-Because Javascript coerces values, *==* in Javascript is less stringent than in Java.
+Because JavaScript syntax is so close to that of Java (and C#, etc.), JavaScript developers coming from these languages are sometimes deceived into thinking the equality operator *==* in JavaScript is the same as that in Java.
+Because JavaScript coerces values, *==* in JavaScript is less stringent than in Java.
 For instance:

 ```javascript
 // Each of the following evaluates to true